What is PCP car finance?

 Fancy low monthly payments with the option to buy the car when the contract ends?
 Check out PCP finance - available for new and used cars

-People are drawn to PCP deals because they offer fixed monthly payments that are lower than with traditional car loans, and give you the option of buying the car at the end - if you make the large optional final payment.
+People are drawn to PCP deals because they offer fixed monthly payments that are lower than traditional car loans.
+A PCP gives you the option of buying the car at the end - if you make the large optional final payment.
 However, if you don't want to buy the car, you can hand it back and start again in a new car.
 Keep reading to understand whether PCP works for you.

 The deposit and monthly payments on a PCP deal essentially cover the value that the car is expected to lose during the contract term - the difference between the car's initial price and its predicted value at the end of the contract.